dportik/dadi_pipeline/Two_Populations/README.md

 specific issues and workarounds are detailed at the top of the plotting script.
 The most common error is very easy to fix, and this is explained in the *Plotting_Error_Fix* section.

+**Example Data**

+I've provided an example SNPS input file along with the results of each optimization round and the final spectrum plots.
+The scripts above will work with this input file if you provide the correct path to its location, as the population IDs, projections, grid size, and optimized param lists are all specific to this data set.
+Note the standard plotting routine will fail for this data set, and the instructions for fixing this common issue are available in the *Plotting_Error_Fix* section.

 **Requirements**

 These scripts are written for Python 2.7, and to use them requires the most up to date